explorable-viz/esop2025/ESOP-revision-plan.md

   infrastructure problem).
 By this point in the introduction we should have restricted interest to automated solutions.
 The concepts here are about _motivating_ the idea of an automated solution.

+### Section 3

+- [ ] [3.5] "we can use the notion of sufficiency as a test of correctness" doesn't really make sense.
+- [ ] [3.5] "This leads us to define the following pair of functions.."
+How are the definitions that follow supposedly suggested by the intuition just given?

 ## More significant changes

 ### Contextualising our work